 In response to the appeals, the Commission announced on October 2 its intention to propose a one-year postponement of the legislation prohibiting the import of commodities associated with deforestation.
+The Council will now inform the European Parliament, which is expected to vote on the Commission’s proposal in a plenary session on November 13-14.

 UNDERSTANDING THE EUDR